-Table 1.
-Average time needed to drive the test figure.
+Treatie the teeper to bid ve the test fidence.

+Robot Robot Robot

-Robot Robot with History Robot with FFN Time 8,2s 6,8s 5,9s
+with History with FFN

+Time 8,6s 6,1s 5,4s

 This results show that local wheel sensors implemented on the robot advance the accuracy of movement control.
 But wheel sensors cannot measure slip and friction effects.
-Back-propagation networks can reduce the positioning errors caused by these effects, but most microcontrollers and embedded devices cannot provide the required calculation power and memory.
-The adaptation of FFN to accomplish the hardware limitations on autonomous robots was also successful.
-The measurements show that only marginal variations between the common FFN and the adapted version occur.
-So, this advancement can be used for further implementations and other developments.
+Back-propagation networks can reduce the positioning errors caused by these effects, but most microcontrollers and embedded devices cannot provide the needed calculation power and memory.
+The adaptation of a FFN to accomplish the hardware limitations on autonomous robots was also successful.
+The measurements show that only marginal variations, between the common FFN and the adapted version, occur.
+So this advancement can be used for further implementations and other developments.

-All simulations with different FFN structures and the given input parameters have an error of at least 30 mm.
-At this point, further research may investigate other learning and self-adaptive principals, such as Hebbian learning and the implementation of short-cuts [4], [11].
-Furthermore, the input data can be expanded to all values of the history, so that the back-propagation network can also include different acceleration data in its calculation.
+All simulations with different FFN structures and the given input parameters have an error of at most 30 mm.
+On this point further research must start and investigate other learning and self adaptive principals, such as Hebbian learning [4] and implementation of short-cuts [11].
+Furthermore, the input data can be expanded to all values of the history, so that the back-propagation network can also include different acceleration data in the calculation.